juliocesar/shining/README.markdown

 adding the file name (minus the extension) to **config.json**.
 Though really, just use the generator.

+# Slide templates

+Shining supports Haml and ERb templates.
+For now, you can use it by manually dropping a template file or either of those formats in **ROOT/slides**, and then running (from inside the presentation's directory)

+    $ shine compile

+Say you have a slide template named **ROOT/slides/test.haml**.
+Running the aforementioned command will generate a new **test.html** from it.
+Note that this will _overwrite_ an existing **test.html** slide if one exists.

 # Steps to winning

 Quickly outline of things I'm going to do with this project:

 * More effects, because there's no such thing as visually appealing enough.
+Some fine tuning of the existing ones is in order as well.
 * More themes.
 For now there's only one.
 Also, the ability to select a theme from the configuration file  :)
 * Add a CSS parser, so I can build jQuery queues with the effects and order them